 RULES: Any Member of 3RVS may ask a rider to follow these rules.

-a) Riders must wear an approved cycling helmet.
+Riders must wear an approved cycling helmet.

 Do not wear earbuds or other auditory devices.
 Any communication device intended for placement near or in the ear is prohibited during group rides.

-c) Aerobars, handlebar extensions and other types of designed bars without brake levers may only be used when rider is at the front, at the back, or not drafting.
+Aerobars, handlebar extensions and other types of designed bars without brake levers may only be used when rider is at the front, at the back, or not drafting.

-d) The term "incident" includes, but is not limited to: an injury, illness, accident and/or close call, due to a motorist, another rider, animal or obstruction in road, road condition, or weather condition that may cause difficulty to any rider, member or non-member, during one of our official events.
+The term incident includes, but is not limited to: an injury, illness, accident and/or close call, due to a motorist, another rider, animal or obstruction in road, road condition, or weather condition that may cause difficulty to any rider, member or non-member, during one of our official events.
 Report any incident to your ride leader or the club touring director at firstname.lastname@example.org.

-e) In the event of bad weather, a dangerous situation, or emergency, the ride leader may at his/her discretion terminate an event before or during the event.
+In the event of bad weather, a dangerous situation, or emergency, the ride leader may at his/her discretion terminate an event before or during the event.
 In which case all participants should follow the instructions of the ride leader based on the current situation.
 At any time an individual rider may make their own personal decision if they feel continuing to participate poses greater risk than they are individually willing to accept and should inform the ride leader if leaving the group.

-The ride leader may, at his/her discretion remove any club member or non-member from the group for reasons such as refusing to wear an approved cycling helmet, riding in a dangerous manner, using threatening or foul language, aggressive behavior, not complying with the 3RVS Group Riding Guidelines, or any other action that is detrimental to the group, the club, or the general public that occurs during one of our official events.
+The ride leader may, at his/her discretion, remove any club member or non-member from the group for reasons such as refusing to wear an approved cycling helmet, riding in a dangerous manner, using threatening or foul language, aggressive behavior, not complying with the 3RVS Group Riding Guidelines, or any other action that is detrimental to the group, the club, or the general public that occurs during one of our official events.

-a) Ride in a straight line.
+Ride in a straight line.

-c) Communicate with verbal and/or hand signals.
+Communicate: verbal or hand signals.

-d) Point out hazards, don't swerve.
+Point out hazards, don't swerve.

-f) Use caution overlapping wheels.
+Use caution overlapping wheels.

 Have a well maintained, safe bike.

 The Ride Leader has the authority to maintain general control and ensure the safety of the group.

 LAW: As enforced by Law Officers.

-a) Use correct hand signals:
+Use correct hand signals:

-i.
 Left turn, left arm extended.

-ii.
 Right turn, right arm extended.

 Stopping, arm down with palm indicating Stop.

 Ride no more than two abreast.

-c) Do not cross the centerline of the road.
+Do not cross the centerline of the road.

-d) Obey traffic signs, lights and road markings.
+Obey traffic signs, lights and road markings.

 Ride on the right with traffic.